paretoman/votekit/tutorial/voteCasters.md

   * TestVoterGraphic uses tallyFractions
   * A general representation of a vote as a vector.

-Next, we have defined tallies:
+Next, we have defined tallies for each type of preference:

 * plurality
   * countByCan: The number of plurality votes for a candidate.